-The Wall Street Reform and Consumer Protection Act ("Dodd-Frank Act"), which was signed into law in July 2010, enacted numerous legal and regulatory changes for the financial services industry.
+The Wall Street Reform and Consumer Protection Act ("Dodd-Frank Act"), which was signed into law in July 2010, enacted numerous legal and regulatory changes for the financial services industry, which have been gradually implemented over the ensuing years.

 The Dodd-Frank Act mandated the U.S. federal regulation of the over-the-counter ("OTC") derivatives market and granted new joint regulatory authority to the SEC and the U.S. Commodity Futures Trading Commission ("CFTC") over OTC derivatives.
-While the SEC and CFTC, continue to promulgate additional rules, certain of SLF Inc.'s. derivatives operations have become subject to, among other things, new recordkeeping, reporting and documentation requirements.
+While the SEC and CFTC continue to promulgate additional rules, certain of SLF Inc.'s. derivatives operations have become subject to, among other things, new recordkeeping, reporting and documentation requirements.
 In addition, certain non-cleared derivatives entered into as part of SLF Inc.'s derivatives operations have become subject to two-way variation margin requirements and may become subject to two-way initial margin requirements beginning in 2020.
-These new requirements may increase the cost and reduce the availability of non-cleared derivatives.
+These margining requirements are expected to increase the cost and reduce the availability of non-cleared derivatives.
 Collectively, the Dodd-Frank Act requirements have increased the direct and indirect costs of the Company's hedging and related activities and will likely increase them further in the future.
-In addition, while not required by the Dodd-Frank Act, the CFTC adopted new rules to regulate certain registered investment companies that employ derivatives as commodity pools and to regulate certain registered investment advisers that employ derivatives as commodity trading advisers.
-These rules have increased regulatory reporting obligations as well as costs associated with compliance activities.